‘DWTS’ Cast 2017: See The First Official Photos For Season 24

 David Ross and Lindsay Arnold

 Fresh off of his World Series win with the Chicago Cubs, David Ross is the first baseball player to join DWTS.
 While there have been plenty of athletes, there are usually NFL players and gymnasts.
-This is definitely something different and many can’t wait to see how Ross fits into the Season 24 cast.
+This is definitely something different, and many can’t wait to see how Ross fits into the Season 24 cast.

 Heather Morris and Maks Chmerkovskiy